⚠ COVID-19 INFORMATION: Resources, Vaccine Information

 Usually, the medication can be taken once or twice a day.
 Typically, thyroid hormone levels return to the normal range in several weeks or months.
 The average treatment time is about one to two years, but treatment can continue for many years if needed.

-“The strongest reason we like this treatment, versus radiating the thyroid or surgically removing it, is that Graves’ disease very frequently goes into remission,” says Donald Zimmerman, MD, head of our Division of Endocrinology (also the Mae and Benjamin Allen Founder's Board Professor in Endocrinology and Professor of Pediatrics at Northwestern University Feinberg School of Medicine).
+“The strongest reason we like this treatment, versus radiating the thyroid or surgically removing it, is that Graves’ disease very frequently goes into remission,” says Donald Zimmerman, MD.
 “Remission happens most often in milder cases.
 When the disease goes into remission, the child can stop treatment.
 We then use tests to be sure the thyroid hormone is in the normal range.”

 Anti-thyroid medications can cause side effects in some children.
 Allergic reactions such as rashes and itching are common, and headaches may occur.
 The body has fewer white blood cells and lower resistance to infection because of the medication.
 Liver failure is a side effect in rare cases.